-The Third Sunday in Advent December 14 - December 19
+The Week of The Third Sunday in Advent Gaudete!
+December 18 - 23, 2023

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.